RuleBasedIntegration/JOSS-Publication/paper.md

 a free and open-source CAS.

-Ultimately, the rationale behind Rubi is to make rule-based integration publicly available to enable researchers and enthusiast to find optimal antiderivatives and to verify the correctnes of each integration step in the context of their problems.
+Ultimately, the rationale behind Rubi is to make rule-based integration publicly available to enable researchers and enthusiast to find optimal antiderivatives and to verify the correctness of each integration step in the context of their problems.

 # Short Example